 - Explore how the input criteria and specified parameters affect the final suitability map and the areas identified for the siting or preservation.

-Start with The general suitability modeling workflow to learn the general steps for creating a suitability model.
+Start with the suitability modeling workflow to learn the general steps for creating a suitability model.

-See Implement the suitability modeling workflow using the Suitability Modeler to walk through the workflow for creating a simple suitability model.
+See Implement the suitability modeling workflow to create a simple suitability model.